Pulses & Beats School of Pan opens November 9th!

 Heavenly Fire – Boston’s only steel band that is active year-round – features a vibrant and talented roster of youth and families ready to entertain and enlighten.
-Members of Heavenly Fire range from age 13 to 70.
+Heavenly Fire is open to anyone 13 and older from all musical backgrounds.

 Charleston Sarjeant Jr is a steel pannist, keyboardist, percussionist, arranger and composer based in Boston, Massachusetts.
 For nearly 25 years beginning at the age of 8, he has been on the forefront of New England’s steel pan scene, first as a “child prodigy” and continuing today as a leader, educator and representative of the art form.